alttch/pptop/doc/troubleshooting.rst

 Make sure cPickle is installed for the Python which runs injected process.
-Python 3 has cPickle integrated by default. ppTOP injection looks for cPickle module in all variations and only then fall back to usual "pickle".
+Python 3 has cPickle integrated by default. ppTOP injection looks for cPickle module in all variations and only then falls back to usual "pickle".

 Other
 =====